rmace001/Final-Project-Search-Engine/README.md

     - The only way to access the virtual cluster is directly through the host running the virtual machine

 # Compiling and Running Instructions
+- Web Crawler
+    - When running the python web crawler (`multi-threading.py`), the text interface walks you through a number of crawling options
+    - See web crawler section under "The Crawling or data collection strategy" for the various options of web crawling
+- Setting up the virtual cluster
+    - Use VirtualBox (or whatever other VM or Local machine used to host the Elasticsearch server)
+    - Assuming that the virtual machine is already set up with Elasticsearch, this is step where the user logs into their virtual machine
+- Front End
+    - When connected to the Elasticsearch cluster, running the node application `FrontEnd/app.js` which will initially ping the cluster to make sure the server is online
+    - At this point, you may now launch the website(`localhost:3000`) and begin searching